elcoco/kblightd/README.md

 It should work out of the box on thinkpads without using any arguments.
 For other keyboards you may have to specify the device class and id.

-Permissions are obtained by using the systemd-logind API.
+Daemon must run as a privileged user.
-Keypress monitoring depends on X11 and doesn't work with wayland.
+This is easily done by using the installed systemd unit file.

     KBLIGHTD :: Handle keyboard backlight
     Optional arguments: